JunqiZhang0/tfacon/README.md

 This is the return info from update: [{"issueType":"ab001","comment":"","autoAnalyzed":false,"ignoreAnalyzer":false,"externalSystemIssues":[]},{"issueType":"ab001","comment":"","autoAnalyzed":false,"ignoreAnalyzer":false,"externalSystemIssues":[]},{"issueType":"ab001","comment":"Should be marked with custom defect type","autoAnalyzed":false,"ignoreAnalyzer":false,"externalSystemIssues":[]},{"issueType":"si001","comment":"","autoAnalyzed":false,"ignoreAnalyzer":false,"externalSystemIssues":[]},{"issueType":"ab001","comment":"Should be marked with custom defect type","autoAnalyzed":false,"ignoreAnalyzer":false,"externalSystemIssues":[]},{"issueType":"ab001","comment":"Should be marked with custom defect type","autoAnalyzed":false,"ignoreAnalyzer":false,"externalSystemIssues":[]},{"issueType":"ab001","comment":"Should be marked with custom defect type","autoAnalyzed":false,"ignoreAnalyzer":false,"externalSystemIssues":[]},{"issueType":"ab001","comment":"Should be marked with custom defect type","autoAnalyzed":false,"ignoreAnalyzer":false,"externalSystemIssues":[]},{"issueType":"pb001","comment":"Should be marked with custom defect type","autoAnalyzed":false,"ignoreAnalyzer":false,"externalSystemIssues":[]}]
 ```
 #### validate
+__You must use auth_token from a superadmin account to run tfacon, otherwise the validation will fail!__
 ```bash
 ❯ tfacon validate -h
 validate if the parameter is valid and if the urls are accesible